Shehbaz demands in-depth probe into expensive LNG

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-In a statement here Saturday, Shehbaz said the international media's report has endorsed the opposition's stance over this issue and exposed that the PTI government repeatedly lied to the nation.
-He said the PTI has bought LNG for $15 per mmbtu which the PML-N procured for $8 per mmbtu.
+In a statement here Saturday, Shehbaz said the international media's report has endorsed the opposition's stance over this issue and exposed that PTI government repeatedly lied to the nation.
+He said the PTI has bought LNG for $15 per mmbtu which the PMLN procured for $8 per mmbtu.

 The National Assembly Opposition Leader said: “On every shipment of LNG the PTI government is wasting an additional $22.5 million of the country.
 On four such shipments a whopping $95 million dollars of the nation's money will be wasted.
 The people will have to pay $15 per unit in the current month which will be unbearable.”